 - Represented a foreign company in an opposition proceeding.
 As lead counsel Bryan negotiated terms acceptable to the client and worked an agreement with opposing counsel to amend the description of the goods and services that both saved the client money and registered the mark.

 - Represented a start up in the smart apparel industry in an opposition proceeding.
-As lead counsel Bryan drafted the answer, conducted preliminary case matters, propounded discovery, worked towards a consent agreement.
+As lead counsel Bryan was able to negotiate a consent and move the mark to issuance.

 - IAPP Certified Information Privacy Professional (CIPP/US)